 b.
-Provide for the effective development, operation, maintenance and upgrade of strategic infrastructure and avoid adverse effects of greenfield-development on strategic infrastructure through managing the location of activities and the design of stormwater areas.
-This includes but is not limited to, avoiding sensitive activities within commercial zones located within the 50 dB Ldn Air Noise Contour and within the Lyttelton Port Influences Overlay Area.
+Provide for the effective development, operation, maintenance and upgrade of strategic infrastructure and avoid adverse effects of greenfield development on strategic infrastructure through managing the location of activities and the design of stormwater areas.
+This includes but is not limited to, avoiding sensitive activities within commercial zones located within the 50 dBA Ldn air noise contour line and within the Lyttelton Port Influences Overlay Area.